vlaminckaxel/opinionated-whisper/README.md

 # Unveiling the Whisper Model's Secret Critique: The Unintended Musical Review

 ## Overview
 In a surprising twist, the Whisper model, celebrated for its powerful audio transcription skills, has seemingly disclosed its own "musical tastes."
-Assigned the job of transcribing instrumental audio from a music video, the model churned out an odd, repetitive transcript that appeared to pass judgment on the music in question.
+Assigned the job of transcribing audio from a music video, the model churned out an odd, repetitive transcript that appeared to pass judgment on the music in question.
 This repository is home to the code and approach we used to unearth this humorous oddity.

 ## The Discovery